 Adapting such technologies in the public sector isn’t always easy.
-Unlike commercial entities that have access to legal and financial structures, such as joint ventures and mergers and acquisitions, governments must find more creative ways to capitalize on external innovation, based on mutual interest and advantage across sectors.13
+Unlike commercial entities that have access to legal and financial structures, such as joint ventures and mergers and acquisitions, governments must find more creative ways to capitalise on external innovation, based on mutual interest and advantage across sectors.13

 Spinning in commercial capabilities.
 Since 2015, the US Department of Defense’s Defense Innovation Unit has accelerated the adoption of commercial technologies for the military.14 Other agencies are implementing similar initiatives—both to take advantage of existing/mature solutions more effectively (lowering barriers to entry), and by seeding/shaping the development of nascent solutions.

-In fact, public procurement can play an important role in private-sector innovation by driving demand, especially in the precommercialization stage.15 One analysis suggests that 81% of Organization for Economic Co-operation and Development (OECD) nations have launched initiatives to bolster innovation through public procurement.16 The US National Aeronautics and Space Administration (NASA), for instance, uses its procurements to help scale and sustain companies that can help the agency’s missions.
-By offering grants through the federal Small Business Innovation Research (SBIR) program to companies that may be rich in new ideas but short on resources, NASA has helped catalyze the commercial space economy, which is expected to grow to more than US$1 trillion in value during the next two decades.17
+In fact, public procurement can play an important role in private-sector innovation by driving demand, especially in the precommercialisation stage.15 One analysis suggests that 81% of Organization for Economic Co-operation and Development (OECD) nations have launched initiatives to bolster innovation through public procurement.16 The US National Aeronautics and Space Administration (NASA), for instance, uses its procurements to help scale and sustain companies that can help the agency’s missions.
+By offering grants through the federal Small Business Innovation Research (SBIR) program to companies that may be rich in new ideas but short on resources, NASA has helped catalyse the commercial space economy, which is expected to grow to more than US$1 trillion in value during the next two decades.17

 In 2021, the Indian national government established its City Innovation Exchange, a digital marketplace that facilitates the public procurement of innovative technological solutions to address municipal challenges.
 By simplifying the procurement process and enabling innovators to design, test, and validate solutions through sandboxes—controlled environments allowing innovators to test products, services, or new business models without having to follow all the standard regulations—the platform is designed to accelerate lab-to-market transfers and provide a boost to Indian startup companies.18

-In addition to these specialized partnerships, governments should stay abreast of the latest developments in the external landscape.
+In addition to these specialised partnerships, governments should stay abreast of the latest developments in the external landscape.
 To do so, some governments have established sensing and scouting units.19 From the US Homeland Security’s Technology Scouting program to the Australian Department of Defense’s Emerging Futures initiative, more and more government agencies have dedicated teams scanning for emerging technologies that could affect their missions.20

 Governments have historically played a major role in commercial innovation by reducing the market risks of emerging technologies through R&D grants, tax credits, and other tools.
-Today, governments are increasingly setting up specialized investment structures to promote experimentation in areas where private investment may be scarce.21
+Today, governments are increasingly setting up specialised investment structures to promote experimentation in areas where private investment may be scarce.21

 This approach was pioneered by the US Defense Advanced Research Projects Agency (DARPA) in the late 1950s.
 Its fail-fast, fail-forward approach intentionally gives innovators room to experiment.22 While not new, investment in derisking and accelerating next-generation technologies is growing.
-DARPA-like approaches are mushrooming across the globe to catalyze solutions to megachallenges.
+DARPA-like approaches are mushrooming across the globe to catalyse solutions to megachallenges.
 And with technologies advancing rapidly, traditional R&D methods relying on long gestation periods are making way for more agile approaches.

 Inspired by DARPA, Italy established ENEA Tech and Biomedical with an endowment of €500 million.
 This entity is designed to advance innovative technologies of national interest, with an initial focus on health care and biomedical innovation and technology transfer.23 ENEA Tech provides support along the entire innovation value chain, including long-term finance, production scaling, and market uptake of technologies.24